 Months of entry

-his programme is designed to deliver a substantial theoretical and practical understanding of the role and contribution of the tourism industry in the context of international development.
+This course is designed to provide you with a substantial theoretical and practical understanding of the role and contribution of the tourism industry in the context of international development.
 You will gain the skills required to manage sustainable tourism businesses, alongside the specialisms of strategic destination management and marketing.
 You will explore tourism’s relationship with the socio-economic and political contexts within international development, tourism disasters affecting tourist destinations, and the role of tourism in the development of countries that have experienced conflict.
-An emphasis upon the micro-economic contribution of enterprise projects to support development and sustainability also features within the curriculum; delivered through the Ashoka Changemaker philosophy.
+Our International Tourism Development course places particular emphasis upon the micro-economic contribution of enterprise projects in supporting development and sustainability, in line with the University’s Changemaker ethos.

-The programme encourages you to analyse and evaluate the relationship between sustainable development principles and the management of destinations to achieve long-term viability of resources; and the role of event tourism in destination development as a catalyst for physical, economic and socio-cultural regeneration.
-In addition, the programme provides insight into the political economies surrounding development and the contribution that tourism makes to a destination’s risk mitigation, social renewal and recovery after disasters and post conflict scenarios.
+The International Tourism Development course encourages you to analyse and evaluate key issues within the tourism industry.
+You will investigate the relationship between sustainable development principles and the management of destinations to achieve long-term viability as well as the role of event tourism in destination development as a catalyst for physical, economic and socio-cultural regeneration.
+In addition, the course provides you with an insight into the political economies surrounding development and the contribution that tourism makes to a destination’s risk mitigation and social renewal after disasters and post-conflict scenarios.

-Drawing on a variety of case studies and projects, the programme explores the global scope of tourism, the policies and strategies associated with successful management, the role the industry plays in international development, and the stakeholders involved in its development.
-The programme will also prepare students for the practical, project based, and customer focused characteristics of the tourism industry.
+The course draws upon a variety of case studies and projects, allowing you to explore the global scope of tourism, the policies and strategies associated with successful management, the role the industry plays in international development, and the stakeholders involved in its development.
+The course will also prepare you for the practical, project-based, and customer-focused characteristics of the tourism industry.

-From the beginning of the programme, you will be introduced to some of the main themes in destination and tourism management, to enable you to analyse the strategic and dynamic nature of international tourist destinations and issues facing managers of such destinations.
+From the beginning of the course, you will be introduced to the main themes in destination and tourism management, enabling you to analyse the strategic and dynamic nature of international tourist destinations and issues facing destination managers.
 Modules in semester one will highlight the need to ensure long-term viability of destination resources through themes such as sustainable development and political economies of international development.

 You will examine the vulnerability of destinations and the strategies and approaches needed by managers to develop and recover, particularly post-conflict.
 The strategic use of events in both the public and private sectors will be examined, particularly their use as a catalyst for physical, economic and socio-cultural regeneration.
-There is a strong emphasis on developing personal adaptability in cross cultural (work) environments as Master graduates can be expected to, and will have the expectation to – lead and manage other people internationally.
-You will also begin to prepare for the completion of a dissertation through a series of taught research methods sessions, during which a research proposal is produced.
+There is a strong emphasis on developing your personal adaptability in cross-cultural (work) environments preparing you to lead and manage other people internationally.
+You will also begin to prepare for your dissertation through a series of taught research methods sessions, during which you will produce a research proposal.

-The research proposal produced in Semester two will guide the development of a clearly defined and evidenced study purpose, a critical review of the extant literature, and a robust methodology.
-Data is then collected, analysed, interpreted and applied to the study purpose, and a 15-20,000 word research report (dissertation) is produced, with the support of a dissertation supervisor.
+The research proposal produced in Semester two will guide you to develop a clearly defined and evidenced study purpose, a critical review of relevant literature, and a robust methodology.
+You will collect, analyse and interpret your data and apply this to your research, and you will produce a 15-20,000 word research report (dissertation) using this data, with the support of a supervisor.